famedly/hcloud-prom-filesd/README.md

 ### Filters

 Usually, your hosts are not 100% identical and need slightly different monitoring per host/set of hosts.
-To accomodate this, you can use `hcloud-prom-filesd` to filter based on labels.
+To accommodate this, you can use `hcloud-prom-filesd` to filter based on labels.
 In the config file, set up `filters` like this: